OPelham/Pupptet-Workspace/README.md

     puppet apply [resource].pp

-Q: WHERE are resources, classes etc stored?
+Q: WHERE are resources, classes etc stored? in manifests?

+###### Classes
+define them in a manifest
+then call them with:

+    include [classname]

+Where needed (can be within same file)

+###### Manifests

+dir structure is well defined
+all .pp should be in manifest dir

+puppet config print

+gives dir for main manifest (main entrypoint)

+site.pp is main entry point (aka site manifest) declare classes only here

 #### Main Manifest Direectory
 puppet starts compiling catalog with single manifest fule or with dir of manifests which are treated as a single file.
 Starting point is "main manifest" or "site manifest"